bmx269/parrot/README.md

 Parrot for Drupal 8 (TWIG)
 ==========

 Parrot sits on the shoulders of some great projects.
-Parrot is a Drupal 8 Mothership subtheme that uses "some" Bootstrap CSS structure, with SASS & Compass.
+Parrot is a Drupal 8 theme that uses "some" Bootstrap CSS structure, with SASS & Compass.

 What is Bootstrap? http://twitter.github.com/bootstrap/